Part of the magazine page of the definitive Jowett Jupiter website

 Bottom left and right: Saloon Jupiter of Alan Beeden with Alan Beeden (left) and Craig Ainge (right)

-Sunday 11 April 2004 Flying day at Henstridge with Tony Young's SC while John Blazé looks on
+Sunday 11 April 2004 Flying Day at Henstridge (at the Henstridge airfield near Wincanton, Somerset)) with Tony Young's SC Jupiter while John Blaze studies it

-Below: JCC Southern section nosh-up mid March 2004.
-Javelin of Brian Gordon and the Nankivell FHC Jupiter
+Below: Jowett Car Cluc Southern Section nosh-up mid March 2004.
+Javelin of Brian Gordon and the Edmund Nankivell FHC Jupiter

-More on the Tulip Rally 11 to 17 May 2003 for Classic cars, which featured John Blanckley's rally Javelin driven by Hugo van Zuylen van Nijeveldt (who was the outright winner in 1953 in his own Javelin).
-Navigator was our very own Keith Clements.
+More on the Netherland Tulip Rally 11 to 17 May 2003 for Classic cars, which featured John Blanckley's rally Javelin driven by Hugo van Zuylen van Nijeveldt (who had the outright winner in the 1953 Tulip Rally in his own Javelin).
+Navigator in the 2003 event was Keith Clements.

 Left: At the start.
-Above: John's rally Javelin is well equipped!!
+Above: John Blanckley's rally Javelin is well equipped!!

 Above: After the night stop at Riquewihr, at the Hotel le Schoenenbourg.